IoT Development Case Study: CUJO The Smart Firewall

 Eventually we went beyond the basic functionality, staying within the budget and scheduling.
 We added features that brought more user value to the software product.
 A great example is a feature of video call to tech support.
 It was requested by the Client with the release date nearing.
 Focusing on a new feature instead of focusing on polishing is a potential risk.
 We thoroughly analyzed the request and found out that it was possible to quickly implement it with a Twilio solution.
 Within the next several hours we got the first prototype with video calls.
 Seamless teamwork of our developers allowed to implement and test such an unusual feature quickly and effectively just before the release, and it proved a useful and pleasant surprise for users.

-Main features (identical for iOS and Android apps)
+Features (identical for iOS and Android apps)

 • CUJO activation